sinae99/Daily-SPL-Basics/README.md

 All of these queries are just usecases that ive wrote to give you ideas and key concepts that could help you in your SOC environment

-Each query can be better and more advanced , it only depends on you and your skills.
+Each query can be better and more advanced , it only depends on you and your skills (+ your Company and your Log plicies).

 ### Incoming Traffic from Internet
 #### Incoming allowed src_ip